1932 Democratic National Convention

-The 1932 Democratic National Convention was held in Chicago, Illinois June 27 – July 2, 1932.
+The 1932 Democratic National Convention was held in Chicago, Illinois June 27 – July 2, 1932 at the Chicago Coliseum.
 The convention resulted in the nomination of Governor Franklin D. Roosevelt of New York for president and Speaker of the House John Nance Garner from Texas for vice president.
 Beulah Rebecca Hooks Hannah Tingley was a member of the Democratic National Committee and Chair of the Democratic Party of Florida.
 She seconded the nomination of Franklin Delano Roosevelt, becoming the second woman to address a Democratic National Convention.
 According to the White House Historical Association, Happy Days Are Here Again was the campaign song of the convention.